framesurge/perseus/docs/next/en-US/advanced/arch.md

 The other commonly used system from this crate is the `Translator` system, explained in detail in [the i18n section](:i18n/intro). `Translator`s are passed around in `Rc`s, and `TranslationsManager` on the server caches all translations by default in memory on the server.

-## Actix Web Integration
+## Server Integrations

 The core of Perseus provides very few systems to set up a functional Perseus server though, which requires a significant amount of additional work.
-To this end, [`perseus-actix-web`](https://docs.rs/perseus-actix-web) is used to make this process easy.
-If you've ejected, you'll be working with this directly, which should be relatively simple, as it just accepts configuration options and then should simply work.
+To this end, server integration crates are used to make this process easy.
+If you've ejected, you'll be working with these directly, which should be relatively simple, as they just accept configuration options and then should simply work.

-Note that this module provides a `configurer` function, which allows it to be modularly added to any existing Actix Web server, which is particularly useful if you want to run other endpoint on your server, or a system like [Diana](https://github.com/arctic-hen7/diana).

 ## CLI

 As documented in [this section](:cli), the CLI simply runs commands to execute the last two components of the Perseus system, acting as a convenience.
-It also contains these two components inside its binary (using [`include_dir!`](https://github.com/Michael-F-Bryan/include_dir))
+It also contains these two components inside its binary (using [`include_dir!`](https://github.com/Michael-F-Bryan/include_dir)).

-## CLI Builder
+### CLI Builder

 This system can be further broken down into two parts.

-### Static Generator
+#### Static Generator

 This is a single binary that just imports the user's templates and some other information (like locales) and then calls `build_app`.
-This will result in generating a number of files to `.perseus/dist`, which will be served by the server to any clients, which will then hydrate those static pages into fully-fledged Sycamore templates.
+This will result in generating a number of files to `.perseus/dist/`, which will be served by the server to any clients, which will then hydrate those static pages into fully-fledged Sycamore templates.

-### App Shell
+#### App Shell

 This is encapsulated in `.perseus/src/lib.rs`, and it performs a number of integral functions: